MarcusCemes/clubhouse-web/src/routes/privacy@prose.md

 -   Your data is **stored and processed in Germany** on a secure private server.
 -   Your connection to Clubhouse is **encrypted using TLS 1.2 or higher**.
--   Access to the server is kept to a strict minimum number of system administrators required to keep the service functioning
+-   Access to the server is kept to a strict minimum number of system administrators required to keep the service functioning.

 <!-- svelte-ignore a11y-missing-content -->